-Annual improvements to IFRS 2018 - 2020 Amendments to IFRS 1 First adoption of International Financial Reporting Standards, IFRS 9 Financial Instruments, IFRS 16 Leases and IAS 41 Agriculture Amendments to IAS 1 and to 2 IFRS practical expedients Disclosure of accounting policies Amendments to IAS 8 Definition of accounting estimates Amendments to IAS 12 Deferred taxes related to assets and liabilities arising from a single transaction
+Amendments to IAS 1 Classification of liabilities as current or non-current.
+Amendments to IAS 1 and Practice Statement 2 Disclosure of accounting policies Amendments to IAS 8 Definition of accounting estimates Amendments to IAS 12 Deferred taxes related to assets and liabilities arising from a single transaction

-Management does not expect that the adoption of the aforementioned standards will have a significant impact on the Entity's consolidated financial statements in future periods, except as indicated below:
+Management does not expect the adoption of the aforementioned standards to have a significant impact on the Entity's consolidated financial statements in future periods, except as indicated below:

-Modifications to IAS Classification of Liabilities as Current and Non-Current
+Amendments to IAS 1 Presentation of financial statements - Classification of Liabilities as Current and Non-current

-The amendments to IAS 1 affect only the presentation of liabilities as current and non-current in the statement of financial position and not for the amount or time in which any asset, liability, income or expense is recognized, or the information disclosed about it.
+The amendments to IAS 1 published in January 2020, affect only the presentation of liabilities as current and non-current in the statement of financial position and not by the amount or moment in which any asset, liability, income or expense is recognized., or the information disclosed about those items.

-The amendments clarify that the classification of liabilities as current and non-current is based on the rights in existence at the end of the reporting period, specify that the classification is not affected by expectations about whether the entity is going to exercise the right to defer settlement of the liability, explain that rights exist if there are covenants to be fulfilled at the end of the reporting period, and introduce a definition of 'arrangement' to make it clear that the arrangement refers to the transfer of cash from the counterparty, capital instruments, other assets or services.
+The amendments clarify that the classification of liabilities as current and non-current is based on whether the rights are in existence at the end of the reporting period, specify that the classification is not affected by expectations about whether the entity will exercise its right to defer settlement of a liability, explains that rights exist if covenants are met at the end of the reporting period, and introduces the definition of 'settlement' to make it clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or other services.

 The amendments are applied retrospectively for annual periods beginning on or after January 1, 2023, with earlier application permitted.

-Amendments to IFRS 3 - Reference to the Conceptual Framework
+The IASB is currently considering further amendments to the requirements of IAS 1 regarding the classification of liabilities as current or non-current, including the deferral of the application of the January 2020 amendments.